bitwiseworks/qtwebengine-chromium-os2/chromium/docs/vscode.md

     current editor visible.
 *   `Ctrl+X` without anything selected cuts the current line. `Ctrl+V` pastes the line.

+### Java/Android Support
+To get Java support in VS Code, you'll need to install the 'Java Extension Pack' extension, but you'll want to immediately uninstall or disable the Maven for Java extension so it stops nagging you as we won't need it.

+#### Setting up code completion/reference finding/etc.
+You'll need to generate a placeholder .classpath file and locate it.
+In order to generate it, right click on any Java source folder in the left panel and choose "Add folder to java source path".
+Its location will depend on whether you're doing local or remote development.
+Local path on linux will look something like:

+`~/.vscode/data/User/workspaceStorage/<hash>/redhat.java/jdt_ws/<project>/.classpath`

+You might find multiple folders when looking for `<project>`.
+Choose anything except `jdt.ls-java-project`.
+If you only see `jdt.ls-java-project`, try using the "Add folder to java source path" option again.

+If doing remote development, the file will be under `~/.vscode-server/` on your remote machine.

+You'll need to replace all of the contents of that file with the contents of `tools/android/eclipse/.classpath` (external) or `clank/development/ide/eclipse/.classpath` (generated by gclient runhooks for Chrome developers), and then replace some paths as vscode interprets some paths differently from eclipse.
+*   Replace: `kind="src" path="` with `kind="src" path="_/`
+    * eg. `<classpathentry kind="src" path="_/android_webview/glue/java/src"/>`
+*   Replace: `kind="lib" path="../src` with `kind="lib" path="_`
+    * eg.
+`<classpathentry kind="lib" path="_/out/Debug/lib.java/base/base_java.jar"/>`
+*   Remove all nested paths (or exclude them from their parents).
+At time of
+writing:
+    * `third_party/android_protobuf/src/java/src/main/java`
+    * `third_party/junit/src/src/main/java`

+Also, make sure
+`export ANDROID_HOME=/usr/local/google/home/{your_ldap}/Android/Sdk` is in the remote machine's `~/.bashrc`.

+Then restart vscode, open a Java file, and wait for a bit.

+Debugging tips:
+*   Right clicking on a folder in vscode and clicking "Add folder to java source path" will error if there are syntax problems with your classpath.
+(Don't use this actually add new paths to your classpath as it won't work correctly)
+    * If there are no syntax errors, ensure the correct .classpath file is being used by seeing if the folder was actually added to the .classpath file you edited.

 ## Setup For Chromium